January 19, 2023 · 17 min read

-In the situation when something goes wrong, you have all your planning history safe and sound in a single place that you can analyze to see what went wrong to prevent the same mistakes in the future.
+In the situation when something goes wrong, you have all your project resources planning history safe and sound in a single place that you can analyze to see what went wrong to prevent the same mistakes in the future.

 If you want your project to be successful, pay attention to the way you manage your team and coordinate the work process.
 If you over-resource your project, you'll waste time and money.
 But if you under-resource, you'll end up with a bunch of burned-out team members and a failed project.